 Darcy McMurray is a wife, mom to four, teacher, volleyball coach, daughter, friend, sister, and now real estate agent living in Spokane, Washington.

-You can listen to my conversation with Darcy here.
+You can listen to my conversation with Darcy on iTunes here.

 Here are some things you heard on the show: